 Hana Gardens Senior Apartments

-Eden Housing, Inc. partnered with the City of El Cerrito to hold a groundbreaking ceremony for the Hana Gardens Apartments on Monday, April 24, 2017 from 12:00 pm to 1:00 pm at the Hana Gardens site (10860 San Pablo Avenue, El Cerrito).
-Click here to see the event program.
+Eden Housing, Inc. partnered with the City of El Cerrito held a groundbreaking ceremony for the Hana Gardens Apartments on Monday, April 24, 2017 from 12:00 pm to 1:00 pm at the Hana Gardens site (10860 San Pablo Avenue, El Cerrito).

 The Design Review Board held a public hearing on February 3rd, 2016 and approved design modifications.